BenJoyenConseil/bluckdb/README.md

     go run server.go

-It runs an httpserver with an instance of MmapKVStore which opens/creates the datafile on the /tmp/bluck.data path.
+It runs an httpserver with an instance of MmapKVStore

-Note : the path will change in the futur.

 ## Benchmarks